Disclaimer

 • Hyper-reflexia

-• Proximal myopathy (NB this can be seen in both hypothyroidism and hyperthyroidism, but is more common and severe in hypothyroidism)
+• Proximal myopathy (can be seen in both hypothyroidism and hyperthyroidism, but is more common and severe in hypothyroidism)

 Cause-Specific Features